5T33Z0/OC-Little-Translated/14_OCLP_Wintel/WIiFi_Sonoma.md

 ## Technical Background
 During the early stages of macOS Sonoma development, kexts and frameworks responsible for using older WiFi Cards were removed, leaving the WiFI portion of commonly used BT/WiFi cards in a non-working state.

-The followimg WiFI card chipsets are affected:
+The following WiFi card chipsets are affected:

-- **"Modern"** cards :
+- **"Modern"** cards:
 	- Broadcom `BCM94350`, `BCM94360`, `BCM43602`, `BCM94331`, `BCM943224`
 - **"Legacy"** cards:
 	- Atheros chipsets